timotta/tiagoriobr.github.io/_posts/work/2026-06-14-100-million-users-one-missing-segment.md

 * We've noticed a significant improvement in the quality of Globo.com's traffic.
 We want to work even more closely together to generate additional insights.

-To be clear, these comments weren't solely about gender segmentation.
+To be fair, these comments weren't solely about gender segmentation.
 The team was simultaneously improving multiple audience segment.
 But gender was by far the most visible challenge.
 It was the segment advertisers cared about most, and the one that had spent the longest time below the auditor's benchmark.

 <h2>Credits</h2>